 On a visit to your hometown you notice, as if for the first time, the United Reformed Church, and then remember that when you caught the school bus on the pavement outside, it used to be called the Presbyterian Church – why the change?
 On holiday in Scotland, you realise that the little cottage next to your holiday let is in fact a church; while in Wales it seems that there is an imposing chapel in every village, but many seem to be closed – why were they all built in the first place?
 In Ireland the well-maintained ruin of a monastic settlement dating back to the 6th century is still celebrating the recent visit of a pope!
 How did this remote place become so significant?
 Were all these different places founded by people who share the same Christian beliefs?

-My intention is to focus on key turning points in the history of Christianity in England, Scotland, Wales and Ireland.
-Therefore, except for the Catholic Church which claims the Apostles as its fathers and Rome as its home, I have focused on Trinitarian churches that have their origins in these islands, so there is no mention of rapidly-growing denominations like Hillsong, Vineyard or the Pentecostal movement which have their origins elsewhere.
+The plan.
+So, except for the mighty Catholic Church which claims the Apostles as its fathers and Rome as its home and which is included here because, before the Reformation, we were nearly all Catholic (or Orthodox), I have focused on Protestant Trinitarian churches that have their origins in these islands, so there is no mention of rapidly-growing denominations like Hillsong, Vineyard or the Pentecostal movement which have their origins elsewhere.

 I am a journalist, not a historian, so when I discovered that just about every different branch of the Christian faith can be traced back to one person and to one significant place, I treated the chapters of this book as a series of interviews, the difference being that I had to use letters, books and third-hand reports instead of face-to-face interviews in order to delve into the motivations that drove people to leave the church they had grown up in to seek something new.